-It’s time to “Give us a Lift!”
+It’s time to “Take a Seat!”

 Capital campaign with a tax receipt-able donation